just-the-docs/just-the-docs/operations/MAKING_DECISIONS.md

 ## Guidelines for making Good Decisions

   - What is the biggest opportunity, biggest risk, and expected outcome of each path?
-  - Consider whether you decision offers and incremental, geometric or exponential benefit.
+  - Consider whether your decision offers an incremental, geometric or exponential benefit.

 ## Rough Consensus